moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting the elements to jump to the previous and next activity/resource as well as the pull down menu to jump to a distinct activity/resource become displayed.
 UI elements like this existed already on Boost in Moodle Core until Moodle 3.11, but were removed in 4.0.
 With Boost Union, you can bring them back.

+###### Show navigation on policy overview page

+By default, the policy overview page (provided by tool_policy) does not show a navigation menu or footer.
+With this setting, you can show the primary navigation and footer on that page.

 #### Tab "Blocks"

 In this tab there are the following settings: